ldynia/archcolider/ADRs/2000 Feedback System.md

 ## Context

 A user would kike to read or write a review for a meal that he has order.
-Ghost kitchen would like to get feedback on meal that it prepears.
+Ghost kitchen would like to get feedback on meal that it prepared.
-Business would like to obtaing various feedbacks in order to imporove its service.
+Business would like to obtaing feedbacks on its service in order to imporove it.

 ## Decision

-We'll create a feedback system that will allow users to provide feedback.
+We'll create a feedback system that will allow users to provide feedback about orders and service.
-We'll incorporate feedback system with 3rd party services who specilize in feedback aquisitions, surveys We'll allo user to make pictures of picked meal and allow them to write a review.
+We'll incorporate feedback system with 3rd parties who specilize in feedback aquisitions such surveys, google surveys, etc..
+We'll allo user to make pictures of picked meal and allow them to write a review.

 ## Consequences

 **Positive:** Reviews will encurage users to compose own menus, base on recomendations.
+Ghost kitchen can make even better food.

-**Negative**: Content can be unrpopiated.
+**Negative**: Content can be voulgar.

-**Neutral:** System will have to store images, therfore increasen the costs of businesss operations.
+**Neutral:** System will have to store images, therfore increasen costs of businesss operations.